WICG/webpackage/explainers/navigation-to-unsigned-bundles.md

-spec](https://url.spec.whatwg.org/#url-rendering) is probably not appropriate for the default display of `package:` URLs, as users won't understand the significance of its "host" part, `https!,,distributor.example,otherpackage.wbn;q=query$https!,,publisher.example`.
+spec](https://url.spec.whatwg.org/#url-rendering) is probably not appropriate for the default display of `package:` URLs, as users won't understand the significance of its "host" part, `https:,,distributor.example,otherpackage.wbn;q=query$https:,,publisher.example`.

 We suggest that, in places the browser would render just a URL's host, it render the host of the *bundle's* URL, so just `distributor.example` in the above example.
-When the user opens the full URL for editing, it should expand to the full `package:` URL with encoding.
+When the browser would render the full URL, it should show just the bundle's URL with some indication that it's viewing just a piece of that bundle.

-Browsers can investigate showing a more detailed view, with the two components displayed separately, or even a full browser of the possible resource URLs within the bundle, but this shouldn't block shipping the first version of the feature.
+To edit the URL, the browser should allow the user to pick from the resources contained inside the bundle instead of encouraging the user to edit the text of the `package:` URL.

 ## Open design questions